jameshfisher/jameshfisher.com/_posts/2016-12-25-c-array-literal-explicit-indexes.md

 ---
-title: "How to write an array literal in C (with explicit indexes)"
+title: How to write an array literal in C (with explicit indexes)
+tags:
+  - c
+  - programming
+  - semantics
+taggedAt: '2024-03-26'
 ---

 How do you write a C array literal?
 The way I knew of was with curly braces: